muhardianab/Titanic-GridSearchCV/README.md

 9. Port of Embarkation
 10. Survival

-The Model to predict the passenger who are survive and the passenger who are not survive
+The Models to predict the passengers who are survive and the passengers who are not survive
 1. Logistic Regression
 2. KNN or k-Nearest Neighbors
 3. Support Vector Machines